SumeghaGodara/snakemake/_build/html/_sources/smake_cloud_tutorial.md.txt

 snakemake --report report.html
 ```

+> **EXERCISE**: Write a snakemake rule to download data and unzip it (as we did earlier using bash commands) and save it to your workflow.

 # Coming Soon

 > **In the next tutorial, we will learn how to build a Dockerfile for 'Trimmomatic app' from scratch and add it as a rule to our workflow.
 Stay Tuned !**